Robinah Nabbanja

+Born to the late John kayiira who was both a farmer and a tailor and Ms. Nzeremeri Nakato.

-Previously, she served as State Minister of Health for General Duties in the Ugandan cabinet, between 14 December 2019 until 3 May 2021.
+Previously, she served as State Minister of Health for General Duties in the Ugandan cabinet, between 14 December 2019 and 3 May 2021.

-She concurrently serves as the elected Member of Parliament for Kakumiro District Women Constituency in the 11th Parliament (2021–2026), a role she also carried in the 10th Parliament (2016–2021).
+She concurrently serves as the elected Member of Parliament for Kakumiro District Women Representative in the 11th Parliament (2021–2026), a role she also carried in the 10th Parliament (2016–2021).

-Background and education
+Early life and education

-She was born in present-day Kakumiro District, on 17 December 1969.
+Nabbanja was born on 17 December 1969 in the present-day Kakumiro District.
 She attended Nkooko Primary School.
-She then studied at St. Edward's Secondary School Bukuumi, for both her O-Level and A-Level studies, obtaining both the Uganda Certificate of Education and the Uganda Advanced Certificate of Education from there.
+She then studied at St. Edward's Secondary School, Bukuumi, for both her O-Level and A-Level studies, obtaining both the Uganda Certificate of Education and the Uganda Advanced Certificate of Education from there.

-Between 1990 and 2000, Nabbanja obtained certificates and diplomas in leadership, management and development studies, from various institutions, including Uganda Martyrs University, Uganda Management Institute, the Islamic University in Uganda and the National Leadership Institute Kyankwanzi.
+Between 1990 and 2000, Nabbanja obtained certificates and diplomas in leadership, management and development studies from various institutions, including Uganda Martyrs University, Uganda Management Institute, the Islamic University in Uganda and the National Leadership Institute Kyankwanzi.
 Her Bachelor of Democracy and Development Studies and her Master of Arts in Development Studies were both awarded by Uganda Martyrs University.

+In October 2023, she graduated with a Master of Arts degree in Monitoring and Evaluation from Nkumba University.